mgeeky/PackMyPayload/README.md

 ![not-marked](imgs/not-marked.png)

---
+---

 ## Rationale

 Using the occassion that Industry's eyes are turned on Microsoft's brave decision to block VBA Macros, we, professional Security Researchers taking the utmost consideration on increasing World's technologies resielience against their misuse, want to add following insight into current Threat Actor TTPs:

 **Threat Actors** are well aware of the impact MOTW has on their phishing payloads.
 They've adapted long time ago and are now smuggling their malicious programs inside of containers.

-Among the most commonly observed ones we can highlight:
+Among the most commonly observed ones we can highlight are `ISO`, `IMG`, `CAB`.
-- `ISO`
-- `IMG`
-- `VHD`
-- `VHDX`
-- `CAB`

 **I am now releasing this tool to increase the momentum built on Microsoft's stand and to help intensify discussions on these evasion avenues**.